Working with submissions¶

 In Qubes, window border colors are used to signify different virtual machines.

 To print a document, click the Print button.
-Currently, printing is only supported with select printers from Brother and HP, and for security reasons you are required not to use a printer that has any wireless capabilities.
+Currently, printing is only supported with a specific HP printer model, and for security reasons you are required not to use a printer that has any wireless capabilities.

 You should have access to a supported printer that has been set up by your administrator.
 The printer must be plugged into the computer’s USB port.